-And for the very same reason, measuring employee engagement constantly is a necessity as it'll help you reach the desired state for your employees and organization.
-Measuring employee engagement regularly will not only give you unique insights about your organization but will also help you create action plans that can dynamically improve the needs of your employees.
+And for the very same reason, measuring engagement constantly is a necessity as it'll help you reach the desired state for your employees and organization.
+Measuring employee engagement regularly will give you unique insights about your organization and help you create action plans that can dynamically improve the needs of your employees.

-Now let’s discuss some of the benefits of measuring employee engagement:-
+Now let’s discuss some of the benefits of measuring engagement:-

-- Lets you identify your strengths and weaknesses - Measuring employee engagement helps you stay informed about your strengths so you can develop them furthermore and will also point you towards your weaknesses, so you know what needs to be improved to create a better company culture.
+Measuring engagement helps you stay informed about your strengths so you can develop them furthermore and will also point you towards your weaknesses so you know what needs to be improved to suit the company values.

-- Increases commitment towards work - Once you start listening to your employees’ feedback regularly, and act on it, there’s a greater chance that they would be more committed and productive at work.
-You will clearly witness the difference when you'll measure employee engagement scores for your people.
+Once you start listening to your employees’ feedback regularly and act on it, there’s a greater chance that they will be more committed and productive at work.
+You will clearly witness the difference when you'll measure overall engagement scores for your people.

-- Lowers absenteeism - Engaged employees take their jobs very seriously and also care about their team, company, and customers.
-So naturally, when employers know how to measure employee engagement they would see a lower rate of absenteeism and improved performance.
+Engaged employees take their jobs very seriously and also care about their team, company, and customers.
+So naturally, when employers know how to measure workplace engagement, they will see a lower rate of employee absenteeism and improved performance.

-- Increase in retention rates- With all the employee feedback initiatives being taken in the process of measuring employee engagement, an HR leader can quickly analyze the employee’s problems and find a solution for it at a faster rate, which makes them feel valued and thereby increases the retention rate.
+With all the employee feedback initiatives being taken in measuring engagement, an HR leader can quickly analyze the employee’s problems and find a solution for them faster, making employees feel valued and thereby they improve employee retention rates.

-- Improves transparency within the organization - The whole process of anonymous employee feedback makes the fact true that "From a CEO to a janitor, every employee’s voice matters" and this enables employees to give un-filtered feedback about their work environment anonymously thereby enabling transparency in the organization.
+The whole process of anonymous employee feedback makes it true that "From a CEO to a janitor, every employee’s voice matters," enabling employees to anonymously give un-filtered feedback about their work environment, enabling to give un-filtered feedback about their work environment transparency in the organization.

-So, there is no doubt that measuring employee engagement will improve the overall health of the organization while building a solid foundation of culture.
+So, there is no doubt that measuring employee engagement will improve the overall health of the organization while building a solid foundation for the company's culture.

-While there are a number of reasons why organizations should measure employee engagement, but if not done right, your entire employee engagement strategy can backfire.
+While there are a number of reasons why organizations should measure employee engagement effectively, if not done right, your entire employee engagement strategy can backfire.
 That is why investing in a people analytics tool can be your best bet.
 Now, let’s dig deeper into how to measure the engagement levels of your employees the right way.